ACXPA Industry Insights

 Want deeper tools + benchmarks?

-Working in a call centre in Australia
+Working in a Call Centre in Australia

-Contact centres attract a wide range of people — from first-job entrants to experienced professionals and career-changers.
-In stronger operations, it’s a real career track: frontline → team leader → quality/WFM/training → manager → head of function.
+In stronger operations it's a real career track: frontline → team leader → quality/WFM/training → manager → head of function.

-Tenure + retention is an operational signal
+Retention is an operational signal

-Attrition isn’t just “a people problem” — it’s usually a systems + leadership + capability problem.
-Strong operations treat retention as a design outcome: clarity, coaching, quality, scheduling, and realistic performance expectations.
+Strong operations treat retention as a design outcome: clarity, coaching, quality, scheduling and realistic expectations.

-Retention tools + resources (Hub) ↗
+Retention tools (Hub)

 Capability compounds over time

-Explore training options ↗
+Explore training options

-Offshore and outsourced models can reduce cost — but they also increase operational risk when quality, CX outcomes, and capability expectations aren’t designed properly.
-The smartest organisations treat outsourcing as a service design and governance problem, not just a commercial decision.
+Offshore and outsourced models can reduce cost — but they raise operational risk when quality, CX outcomes and capability aren't designed properly.

 What good outsourcing decisions consider